runtimeverification/k/k-distribution/tutorial/1_k/4_imp++/lesson_3/README.md

 shows us all five behaviors of this program.
 Interestingly, one of the five behaviors yields a division by zero!

-It will take you a little to master the use of the `--transition` option, but it can be quite useful when you experiment with your language designs or when you formally analyze programs for certain kinds of errors.
+The `--transition` option can be quite useful when you experiment with your language designs or when you formally analyze programs for certain kinds of errors.
 Please let us know if you ever need more finer-grained control over the non-determinism of your language models.

 Before we conclude this lesson, we'd like to let you know one trick, which you will hopefully not overuse: you can tag elements in your K definition with